 Our Interventional Procedures Programme has a focus on patient safety and considers if procedures are both safe and work well enough for use.
+The programme gives advice on how to safely introduce new procedures into practice.

 Independent Medicines and Medical Devices Safety (IMMDS) Review

 The IMMDS review was published in July 2020.
-It examined the english healthcare system's response to reports of harm caused by specific medicines and procedures.
+It examined the English healthcare system's response to reports of harm caused by specific medicines and procedures.
 These were:

 - Primados, a hormonal pregnancy test